Canada’s National Adaptation Strategy

 Guiding principles

-Adaptation efforts must respect the jurisdictions of local, provincial, territorial, national, and First Nations, Métis Nation, and Inuit governments, and act to accelerate and build upon their existing efforts.
-Adaptation efforts can only be effective when they include local leadership and reflect unique regional and local climate change conditions and circumstances, including values and cultures.
+Adaptation efforts must respect the jurisdictions of local, provincial, territorial, national, and First Nations, Inuit, and Métis governments, and act to accelerate and build upon their existing efforts.
+Adaptation efforts can only be effective when they are rights-based, include local leadership, and reflect unique regional and local climate change conditions and circumstances, including values and cultures.
 This is particularly true in the North, where unique challenges will require unique northern solutions.
 Action should focus on opportunities for collaboration and aligning efforts, in order to advance more efficient and shared outcomes.

-Adaptation efforts must uphold the rights of First Nations, Métis Nation, and Inuit peoples, including constitutional, treaty, and inherent rights to own, use, develop, control, conserve and protect the environment of their lands, territories and resources, in accordance with the standards set out in the United Nations Declaration on the Rights of Indigenous Peoples.
+Adaptation efforts must uphold the rights of First Nations, Inuit, and Métis, including constitutional, treaty, and inherent rights to own, use, develop, control, conserve and protect the environment of their lands, ice, waters, territories and resources, in accordance with the minimum standards set out in the United Nations Declaration on the Rights of Indigenous Peoples.

-Adaptation efforts must act to advance environmental justice.
-This includes addressing and minimizing social, gender, racial and intergenerational inequities and prioritizing those populations and communities at greater risk of climate change impacts, including due to historical and ongoing practices and policies that shape lived experiences, capacity, and access to resources.
-As we build systems and solutions that are more climate resilient, we have the opportunity to address systemic inequities that make people vulnerable.
+Adaptation efforts must act to advance climate justice and more broadly environmental justice.
+This includes addressing and minimizing social, gender, racial, and intergenerational inequities, which requires diverse perspectives at the table—including youth and persons with disabilities.
+It also includes prioritizing populations and communities at greater risk of climate change impacts—e.g., due to historical and ongoing practices and policies that shape lived experiences, capacity, and access to resources.
+As we build systems and solutions that are more climate resilient, we have the opportunity to address systemic inequities that make people more vulnerable.

 Efforts to implement action and evaluate success should be transparent and inclusive.
 Adaptation actions should close existing equity gaps and ensure that vulnerable and marginalized populations have their basic needs met in order to build resilience to climate change.